neuroquery/pubget/README.md

 ```

 This creates a new directory whose name reflects the data source (whether all
-articles are kept or only those with coordinates) and the chosen vocabulary
+articles are kept or only those with coordinates) and the chosen vocabulary:
-(`e6f7a7e9c6ebc4fb81118ccabfee8bd7` is the md5 checksum of the vocabulary file's
-content):

 ```
 · nqdc_data